public-transport/hafas-client/docs/radar.md

 ## Response

-*Note:* As stated in the [*Friendly Public Transport Format* `1.2.0`](https://github.com/public-transport/friendly-public-transport-format/tree/1.2.0), the returned `departure` and `arrival` times include the current delay.
+*Note:* As stated in the [*Friendly Public Transport Format* v2 draft spec](https://github.com/public-transport/friendly-public-transport-format/blob/3bd36faa721e85d9f5ca58fb0f38cdbedb87bbca/spec/readme.md), the returned `departure` and `arrival` times include the current delay.
 The `departureDelay`/`arrivalDelay` fields express how much they differ from the schedule.

 As an example, we're going to use the [VBB profile](../p/vbb):